![]() |

 In the following example no constructors or assignment constructors are declared so the compiler will generate the appropriate methods.
 This data type can be used as the T for any container.

-The CopperSpice containers provide operator<<() and operator>>() so data can be read and written using a QDataStream.
+The CopperSpice containers provide operator<<() and operator>>() function for reading and writing data using a QDataStream.
 This requires the type T stored in the container must also support the operator<<() and operator>>() functions.

 To iterate or navigate over every element of a container it is better to use a "range based for loop" whenever possible.
 The following example shows the correct syntax.